Sail Away (Great White album)

-Sail Away is the seventh studio album by the American hard rock band Great White, released in 1994.
+Sail Away is the seventh studio album by American hard rock band Great White, released in 1994.
 It was a much mellower effort, dominated by acoustic guitars and laid back performances.
 Clarence Clemons of the E Street Band plays the sax solo on "Gone with the Wind".
 This is the band's first and only recording with bassist Teddy Cook, as well as their first release for Zoo Entertainment.
 The original issue came with a bonus CD entitled Anaheim Live.
 Though these CD's state that the bonus disc was part of a limited edition pressing, no other pressings on CD were made without Anaheim Live, likely because of the poor sales of the album.

 Track listing

 Anaheim Live track listing

 Recorded on the Westwood One Mobile, July 24, 1993, at the Celebrity Theatre in Anaheim, California.

 Engineered by Biff Dawes, Doug Field, Phillip Kneebone & Dennis Mays.